Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/AOVs.md

             }
         });

-    // Build the AOV request
+    // Now build the AOV request
     var aovRequestDataCollection = aovRequestBuilder.Build();

-    // Set the request to the camera hdAdditionalCameraData.SetAOVRequests(aovRequestDataCollection);
+    // And finally set the request to the camera hdAdditionalCameraData.SetAOVRequests(aovRequestDataCollection);
 }
 ```